herobrinecat/AxonCorruptor/README.md

 * Visual Studio 2022 (or 2019, haven't tested yet)
 * .NET Framework 4.7.2

+## Downloads
+You can download the latest stable release in the Releases page, but if you want the latest features, use the Actions page to download from there.
+Axon Corruptor is also avaliable on itch.io, which follows the stable release pattern.

 ## System Requirements
 The application supports Windows 7 and above since it's made with .NET Framework 4.7.2, but Windows 7 has not been tested.